blessedjasonmwanza/blessedjasonmwanza/README.md

 - 🔭 I have demostrated; agile, practical ```4+ years``` of professional programming experience in building ```viable app products```, and ```Startups``` using; ```(PHP, MYSQL, SQLite, JavaScript, ReactJS, Jquery, HTML & CSS)```.
 - 🌱 A strong code community advocate/[evangelist](https://facebook.com/compoundCode) 👨🏻‍💻 and Co-Lead at [Meta Developer Circles](https://developers.facebook.com/developercircles/) - [Lusaka](https://web.facebook.com/groups/DevCLusaka).
 -  📄 So far, and in addition to private projects (_that might not show up here_ 🤓), I built;
-  > - I recently deployed an advanced fiancial accounting cloud solution for Microfinance and loan servicing businesses (built from scratch) - [**BraveLender Software**](https://bravelender.com).
+  > - I recently deployed an advanced financial accounting cloud solution for Microfinance and loan servicing businesses (built from scratch) - [**BraveLender Software**](https://bravelender.com).
   > -  A peer-to-peer **FinTech application** solution connecting thousands of people to nearby lenders (Built from scratch with ```ReactJS, PHP, SQL HTML & CSS```)  - 😃 [Afrilending Platform](https://afrilending.com)
   > - During High-school, I developed [An Advanced loan automation cloud software from scratch](https://bongohive.co.zm/startup-spotlight-alomo-system/).
-You can try a [demo experience here](https://AlomoSystem.com/demo), for **AlomoSystem**.
+You can try a [demo experience here](https://AlomoSystem.com/demo) - **AlomoSystem**.

 - 👯  ```Would you like us to work together or with your team?
 Please, feel free to reach out to me.
 I am open to advice and learning from you.```